Diokuz/baron/readme.md

 ```js
 grunt full
 ```
-to build full version of baron.
+to build full version of baron (including error messages).

 Output files you can find in /dist/ folder.